microsoft/playwright/docs/docker/README.md

 - `mcr.microsoft.com/playwright:sha-XXXXXXX` - docker image for every commit that changed docker files or browsers, marked with a [short sha](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection#Short-SHA-1) (first 7 digits of the SHA commit).

 ## Base images

 `playwright:bionic` is based on Ubuntu 18.04 LTS (Bionic Beaver).

-## Full Tag Listing

-You can retrieve a list of all available Docker tags for Playwright [here](https://mcr.microsoft.com/v2/playwright/tags/list).

 ### Alpine